ndom91/briefkasten-docs/docs/docs/getting-started.md

 3. Select the 3-dot menu again and select `Variables` this time.
 4. Edit the values of `briefkasten_instance`, `briefkasten_tag` and `briefkasten_api_token`.

-After this is setup, any time you press "Share" within Android, you'll have an option titled "Briefkasten"!
+After this is setup, any time you press "Share" within Android, you'll have a new share target titled "Briefkasten".

 :::tip
 I like to set a default tag, for example `mobile`, in my HTTP Shortcuts setup.
 Therefore I can easily identify bookmarks that I've created from my mobile next time I'm back in the application.